-The Hangers-on: the Negligent
+The Hangers-on: The Negligent

 Best way to motivate: Assigning roles and delegating tasks would be the best way.
 This type suffers from lack of energy to experiment new ideas.
-If their manager gives them scaffold and provides enough support, they will get the courage to implement what was learnt.
-Also, ensuring a conducive working environment will push the negligent to be more diligent in their work
+If their manager gives them a scaffold and provides enough support, they will get the courage to implement what was learnt.
+Also, ensuring a conducive working environment will push The Negligent to be more diligent in their work

-The Erasers: The Defiant!
+The Erasers: The Defiant

 Best way to motivate: One of the most challenging staff members to manage.
 The Defiant is motivated by empowerment.
-Their performances soar if they were given a leading role to vent their energy.
-It is worth noting that no one leads an eraser better than an eraser.
-S/He anticipates problems raisin by other "Defiant”.
+Their performances soar if they are given a leading role to vent their energy.
+It is worth noting that no one leads an Eraser better than an Eraser.
+They anticipate problems raised by other Defiant.

-The Ferrules: The intimidate
+The Ferrules: The Intimidate

-These people hang on tightly to what they know.
+Intimidates hang on tightly to what they know.
 They keep a strong grip on their conventional administrative or management techniques and resist changes.
-They feel there is no place for updates in the company and nothing better could be done.
+They feel there is no place for updates in their organisation and nothing better could be done.

-The Wood: The Follower!
+The Woods: The Follower

 These people would do the updates if someone would just give them the gear, set it up, train them, take responsibility and keep it running!
-All they need is help from some sharp person and they would be doing it too.
+All they need is help from some sharp person and they would be doing it, too.
 They don’t like to take responsibilities.

 The Sharp Ones: The Ambitious

 Best way to motivate: This is another challenging staff member.
 They are sharp, intelligent and full of energy.
 They need a visionary manager to foresee their potential and utilise their energy.
-It is important that their managers acknowledge their contribution and give them the credit of their work otherwise; they would be disappointed and switch to being “Eraser”.
+It is important that their managers acknowledge their contribution and give them the credit of their work, otherwise they would be disappointed and switch to being an Eraser.

 The Leaders: The Innovator

 These people are the first to take risks, move to challenging positions and share their experiences.
 They apply new tactics and always bring new ideas to the table.

-In conclusion, motivation and empowerment are keys to the orgnaisation success.
+In conclusion, motivation and empowerment are keys to the organisation success.
 Staff members who understand the company's vision, and play effective roles in achieving this vision are the most powerful factor in the overall success of the organisation.